pankajsa/apigateway/README.md

 # apigateway
-Solace PubSub as API Micro-Gateway
+How to setup Solace PubSub as API Micro-Gateway.

+## Solace acting as Gateway, and proxying requests to backend

+## Solace acting as Gateway, and backend microsrvices using Messaging